microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 };
 ```

 The idea is to *centralize* all our app data in a single state object.
-We only have `account` for now in the state so it doesn't change much, but it creates an easy path for evolutions.
+We only have `account` for now in the state so it doesn't change much, but it creates a path for evolutions.

 We also have to update the functions using it.
 In the `register()` and `login()` functions, replace `account = ...` with `state.account = ...`;